LGA 1156

 LGA 1156 (land grid array 1156), also known as Socket H or H1, is an Intel desktop CPU socket.
-Its incompatible successor is LGA 1155.

-The last processors supporting it ceased production in 2011.
+The last processors supporting the LGA 1156 ceased production in 2011.
+It was succeeded by the mutually incompatible socket LGA 1155.

 LGA 1156, along with LGA 1366, were designed to replace LGA 775.
 Whereas LGA 775 processors connect to a northbridge using the Front Side Bus, LGA 1156 processors integrate the features traditionally located on a northbridge within the processor itself.
 The LGA 1156 socket allows the following connections to be made from the processor to the rest of the system: